Fowling (sport)

 Fowling (/ˈfoʊlɪŋ/) is a hybrid game that combines the equipment of American football and bowling into one sport with a similar layout as horseshoes and cornhole.
-Most commonly played as a pastime in a tailgate or campground setting across the United States, Fowling was founded in 2001 by Chris Hutt and a bunch of friends from Detroit, Michigan, tailgating at the Indy 500.
+Most commonly played as a pastime in a tailgate or campground setting across the United States, Fowling was founded in 2001 by Chris Hutt.
+According to an interview with Hutt, the sport originated at an Indianapolis 500 parking lot when a discarded football accidentally knocked over bowling pins and inspired the idea of throwing footballs at the pins as a competitive game.

 The object of Fowling is for teams to be the first to knock down all opponent's pins by throwing a full-size regulation football at 10 bowling pins positioned in a traditional bowling layout.

 Rules

 The American Fowling Association (AFA) has established a set of guidelines in order to govern sanctioned tournament play.
 All AFA members are expected to comply with the rules and regulations established and any violations or offenses will result in a team forfeiture at the discretion of a judge or official.
 Players have the option to protest a ruling to an official if they feel a violation has occurred by the opposing team.